AltSchool is 100% focused on our students.

 What are school hours?

 We understand that flexibility is important for families.
-At our current school in Dogpatch, families can drop off their children at school anytime between 8:20 and 9:00AM.
-Our school day ends at 3 pm.
+Families can drop off their children at school anytime between 8:20am and 9:00am.
+The school day ends at 3 pm.
 If your child has special scheduling needs beyond this flexibility, we’re happy to work with you to try to accommodate them.

 Is after-school care available?

 We believe that learning should extend beyond the traditional school day.
 We also understand the scheduling needs of our busy parents.
-At our Dogpatch location, we offer extended day activities from 3pm to 6pm daily.
+We offer extended day activities from 3pm to 6pm daily.
 Our extended day program is available for an additional $8/hr.
 Students can attend on a drop-in basis.

 Do you have recess?

-AltSchool students have recess every day, and participate in daily outdoor activities.
-Our students also have sports and fitness classes three times per week and visit parks throughout the city.
+AltSchool students have recess every day and participate in daily outdoor activities.
+Our students also have fitness classes three to five times per week and visit parks throughout the city.

 The AltSchool Student